kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-04-29-refresh-ip.md

 ---

-It’s like you went to a party, multiple boys/girls asked you to dance 💃—
+It's like you went to a party, multiple boys/girls asked you to dance 💃-
 but you shout back:
-> "I’ll dance with HIM/HER!"
+> "I'll dance with HIM/HER!"
 so the rest leave you alone. 😏

 ---